amirsharapov/amirsharapov/README.md

 # What I'm Working On 📚

-- Website - Host my blog
+- Website - Host blogs, thoughts, and future research
-- AI Agents - Experimentation with AI agents.
-- Course Projects - One repository to rule them all
+- ML Course Projects - Implementing what I'm learning from ML courses

 # Project Highlights ⭐